10 best WYSIWYG editor features to look for when researching RTE alternatives

 9. Enterprise-level spell checking

-It should be no surprise that the TinyMCE WYSIWYG HTML editor provides all of this functionality, with years of experience behind us, and loads of innovation ahead.
+It should be no surprise that the TinyMCE WYSIWYG editor provides all this functionality, with years of experience behind us, and loads of innovation ahead.